17 Best Bedroom Plants for Clean Air & Low Light – NASA Study

 In the picture: Syngonium podophyllum ‘Emerald Green’

 Growing just as well in dimly-lit bedrooms as it does in bright rooms, arrowhead plants thrive in almost any room in the house.
 If your bedroom doesn’t get a lot of natural light, choose a deep-green arrowhead cultivar.
-These plants seem to fair better in lower light.
+These plants seem to fare better in lower light.

 The broadleaf indoor plant has leaves in the shape of an arrowhead.
 Different cultivars have glossy green leaves, some have distinctive white veins, and others have variegated lime-green and cream-colored leaves.
-The best way for these plants to compliment your bedroom décor is to hang them high up.
+The best way for these plants to complement your bedroom décor is to hang them high up.
 The long trailing vines will dangle down from the hanging basket and can reach between 3 and 6 ft.
 (0.9 – 1.8 m).

 Just remember that arrowhead plants are toxic and can cause skin irritation and burning if the sap comes into contact with the skin.